-Where a landowner has been identified as being of high risk, through the SMS process, they will be contacted via face-to-face visits at a frequency that best addresses the individual risk factors identified in the SMS.
-For high risk landowners the minimum frequency of visits from an APA representative is annually.
+Where the SMS process has identified landowner activities as high risk the landholder will be contacted via face-to-face visits at a frequency that best addresses the individual risk factors identified in the SMS.
+For landowners undertaking high risk activities the minimum frequency of visits from an APA representative is annually.